w3c/wai-people-use-web/_people-use-web/abilities-barriers-cognitive.md

 {% include box.html type="start" h="2" title="Summary" class="full" %}
 {:/}

 Cognitive and learning disabilities affect how people store, retrieve, or use information.
 Often, only some functions are impaired while others are unaffected.
 Many of these disabilities do not affect overall intelligence.
 Cognitive and learning disabilities are usually invisible and can be age-related.
 Many users may not have a formal diagnosis or disclose having a disability due to social stigma, vocational concerns and prejudices.
+Poor design or content choices can undermine or make impossible these different approaches.

 The examples given in this section are not a complete list of all disabilities or barriers.